yohandeenraj20/netflix-content-strategy-analysis/README.md

-# netflix-content-strategy-analysis
+# Netflix-content-strategy-analysis
-Netflix content analysis using Python, SQL, and Power BI
+## Netflix content analysis using Python, SQL, and Power BI